tweag/python-monorepo-example/2017-08-14-inline-java.md

 # Summary

-In this blogpost we have covered the basics of marshalling values between Haskell and Java, and using `inline-java` for invoking Java methods.
+In this blogpost we have covered the basics of marshalling values between Haskell and Java and using `inline-java` for invoking Java methods.
 The package `inline-java` not only makes Java code convenient to embed in Haskell programs, it also prevents coding mistakes which could